jonnyhyman/MakePython/README.md

  * Prepends Python to PATH by default, without breaking PATH
  * Installs into obvious folders like C:\Python3x-32 or C:\Python3x-64
  * Supports Microsoft Windows 7 - 10
- 	* macOS and Linux support coming very soon
+ 	* macOS and Linux support coming soon